-This page contains information to support senior phase students to participate in Asymptomatic Testing at home.
+This page contains information to support students to participate in Asymptomatic Testing at home.

-- Complete Consent Form and return to Craig Thomas when you collect your test kits from the welfare desk (on the days you are coming in for lessons).
+- Complete Consent Form and return to Craig Thomas when you collect your test kits from the welfare desk.

 - Complete test at home twice per week (Sunday evening and Wednesday evening) – following the separate guide issued by Mr Thomas